Blog #3 of Customer Experience Series

 - Increased costs to the parent company to produce with slower equipment.
 These issues are often never recognized because most don’t compare the change in-plant demand to the volume changes to the fleet.
 In one university, we found a direct correlation between in-plant loss of volume and increases in fleet pages and outsourcing purchases.

 Finally, the root cause of the low customer satisfaction may be the result of a bad workflow which results in higher costs to produce.
 In those cases, the total cost of that poor customer experience is combination of the loss or work from customers PLUS the additional cost to manufacture.
-We’ll discuss this in the next article of our customer experience series.
+We’ll discuss this in article four of our customer experience series.
+To read our entire Customer Experience series, download our new white paper, “How Web to Print Ordering Impacts Customers’ Satisfaction and the Customer Experience to learn the answers to five customer experience questions, nine lessons from Amazon and three lessons to apply to in-plant printing.